delftswa/delftswa.github.io/chapters/joomla/index.md

 ### Storage and Traffic
 Upon arrival back at the station, you notice that there hasn't been a lot of traffic, but still everything was running smoothly.
 "Are there ever any traffic jams?" you ask.
 "Sure, every so often there is a bottleneck, an infinite loop or a new unknown dead-end road, but generally all traffic runs smoothly due to the good infrastructure"

 >Text is stored as records in a mySQL database.
 Therefore, not all content is necessarily shown on the designed website, although all textual content is stored. the Joomla database.
 On the other hand, content which is considerable larger (e.g. images, video, audio, etc) is not part of the above-mentioned database.
-These files are stored on the file system that is accessible by Joomla. <br> <br>
+These files are stored on the file system that is accessible by Joomla. <br/> <br/>

 >In general information can be stored in many different places and may be called for by the extensions.
 Not every option is good practice, however.